spylypets/consuming-rest/README.md

 1. Clone the repository (git clone https://github.com/spylypets/consuming-rest.git) or download the repository zip and unpack it to a directory of your choice;

-2. Copy "src" and "public" directories from the directory to the consuming-rest directory.
+2. Copy "src" and "public" directories from the directory to the consuming-rest directory;

 3. Run npm start in the consuming-rest directory.